Corruption Investigation Office for High-ranking Officials

 The Corruption Investigation Office for High-ranking Officials (Korean: 고위공직자범죄수사처; Hanja: 高位公職者犯罪搜査處; RR: Gowigongjikja beomjoesusacheo), or CIO in short, is an independent agency of the South Korean government responsible for prosecuting crimes and investigating allegations involving "high-ranking officials" or their direct family members.

-The CIO is expected to police almost 6,500 "high-ranking officials" - incumbent and former - and their spouses and children.
-The Act specifies the posts as high-ranking government officials, parliamentarians, prosecutors, judges and the President.
-However, its investigative authority limits to cases related to certain crimes defined by the Act leaving other sorts of allegations and crimes - sexual harassment case for instance - to the Supreme Prosecutors' Office for investigation and prosecution.
+The CIO is expected to police almost 6,500 "high-ranking officials" — incumbent and former — and their spouses and children.
+The Act specifies the posts as high-ranking government officials, including but not limited to parliamentarians, prosecutors, judges and even the President.
+However, its investigative authority is limited to cases related to certain crimes defined by the Act, leaving other sorts of allegations and crimes, such as sexual harassment, to the Supreme Prosecutors' Office for investigation and prosecution.

 History

-The Act on establishment and operation of CIO was passed by the parliament in December 2019 and taken into force in July 2020.
+The Act on the establishment and operation of the CIO was passed by the National Assembly in December 2019 and entered into force in July 2020.
 However, due to the then opposition party's refusal to cooperate by not nominating their own share of members of the CIO head nomination committee, it had not initiated operations by its legally mandated date of 1 July 2020.

-In February 2020 the Constitutional Court of Korea agreed to hear the case filed by the opposition party against its establishment.
+In February 2020, the Constitutional Court of Korea agreed to hear the case filed by the opposition party against its establishment.
 After breaking the law to announce its ruling in less than 180 days from the day it agreed to hear the case, the Court found the CIO's establishment law constitutional in January 2021.

 In December 2020, the CIO head nomination committee recommended two candidates to the President Moon - both initially recommended by the President of Bar Association.
 On January 21, 2021, Kim Jin-wook, a former judge and Kim & Chang lawyer, was appointed as the first head of the CIO.

-On March 4, 2021, Prosecutor General Yoon Suk-yeol offered to resign over objections on the CIO's creation as some of their powers would be taken from the Supreme Prosecutor's Office.
+On March 4, 2021, Prosecutor General Yoon Suk Yeol offered to resign over objections on the CIO's creation as some of their powers would be taken from the Supreme Prosecutor's Office.

 By May, 2021, the office finished the appointment of 13 prosecutors and 18 investigators, of the possible maximum of 23 and 40 respectively.